echedev/theseus-navigator/README.md

 You can use `DrawerNavigationBuilder` and `TabsNavigationBuilder` the same way.

-#### Upward Navigation
+#### Upward navigation

 Sometimes, on reverse navigation from a destination that user accessed bypassing underlay destinations, we need to restore a missed destination hierarchy.

 For example, user open an app by a deep link that leads to a category screen somewhere in the categories hierarchy.
 On navigating back from this screen we would like to show the upper level category screen, and so on until the root of categories.

-TheseusNavigator support this behavior, when you define `upwardDestinationBuilder` parameter of destination.
+The package support this behavior, when you define `upwardDestinationBuilder` parameter of destination.

 It might look like this:
 ```dart